 - Now in the boot menu, highlight your Flash drive/USB from the boot menu.
 Press Enter to boot from it.

 - A command prompt window will appear.
 Type C: and press Enter.

 - Type dir to list the files on the flash drive.

-- Now type the exact filename of the BIOS update executable file you copied e.g. Q5WV1113.exe and press Enter.
-If you copied the contents of the zip folder, then type autoexec.bat and press Enter.
+- Now, type the exact filename of the BIOS update executable file that you copied, for example, Q5WV1113.exe, then press ‘Enter’.
+If you copied the contents of the zip folder, then type ‘autoexec.bat’ and press ‘Enter’.

-This guide covers the BIOS flashing of the most common of the models.
-If the methods here didn’t work for you, then tell us your exact model and we will get its specific method for BIOS flashing in our next guide.
+This guide covers the BIOS flashing for the most common models.
+If the methods described here didn’t work for you, please tell us your exact model.
+We will provide the specific method for BIOS flashing related to your model in our next guide.